Goals of the research programme

 The national research programme also has a reference group with researchers who provide advice on the contents of the research agenda.

-The first call under the programme opened in April 2022 – Project grant for research into crime.
 Projects awarded funding will be part of the national research programme focusing on criminality, and will be coordinated by a scientific coordinator.

 This is one of four new national research programmes that the Swedish Research Council has been mandated by the Government to establish.